Paul Morrow is a retired NYPD inspector, also an attorney, founder of OpsDesk.org.

 He was embarrassed into bringing it.

-But what we saw in the final days of of this campaign, that that's when I started saying the cinder blocks of being put on the scales of justice.
+But what we saw in the final days of this campaign, that's when I started saying the cinder blocks are being put on the scales of justice.

-You know, learning that Costello had uh exculpatory information withheld from the indictment grand jury that was was purposefully shared with with Bragg's office, but the grand jury wasn't told any of this.
+You know, learning that Costello had exculpatory information withheld from the indicting grand jury that was purposefully shared with Bragg's office, but the grand jury wasn't told any of this.

-You know, the judge's you know, meltdown over Costello, who would impeach all of Michael Cohn's testimony, not that it necessarily needed it.
+You know, the judges' meltdown over Costello, who would impeach all of Michael Cohn's testimony, not that it necessarily needed it.

-You know, uh the issue of the judge being a Biden donor, the judges the questions about the judge's daughter.
+You know, the issue of the judge being a Biden donor, the judges, the questions about the judge's daughter, you know, the Bradley Smith and the former FEC chair couldn't explain the law.

-You know, the Bradley Smith and the former FEC chair couldn't explain the law, jury instructions that you know boggle the mind that nobody's ever seen or heard from before.
+Jury instructions that boggle the mind that nobody's ever seen or heard from before.

 Certainly reversible errors.

-You can't, you know, based on two Supreme Court rulings.
+You can't, you know, based on two Supreme Court rulings, you cannot, absolutely cannot.

-You cannot absolutely cannot, it the Supreme Court requires unanimity and jury verdicts.
+The Supreme Court requires unanimity in jury verdicts.

 And that extends to every and all issues.